mvrahden/ansible-project-debian-base-setup/README.md

 This provisioning helps bringing the remote debian machines (e.g. Raspberry Pis or Rock64 or other debian systems) into a homogenized state that guarantees:

 - accessability
-- low energy consumption from unused interfaces
+- low energy consumption
 - security.

-## Pre-Requirements
+## Prerequisites

+- install required roles: `ansible-galaxy install -r requirements.yml`

 ### Operating Systems